I am an avid fisherman and hunter from the great state of Texas.

-It is fished dry and most effective in the Spring and Summer evenings when dragonflies and damselflies are flying (more like hovering) near the water's surface and every so often landing on the water and floating motionless.
+It is fished dry and most effective in the spring and summer evenings when dragonflies and damselflies are flying (more like hovering) near the water's surface, every so often landing on the water and floating motionless.

 To keep things simple, rubber legs (Sili Legs) are used in lieu of feathers to simulate the Damsel Fly's wings.
 For the underbody, one or two strands of Peacock Herl are used in lieu of dubbing and/or feather hackles.

 Do give this fishing fly a try when you get a chance!

 Note on Waterlogged Fly